bomquote/transistor/README.rst

     # in main.py, monkey patching for gevent must be done first
     from gevent import monkey
     monkey.patch_all()
+    # you probably need to add your project directory to the pythonpath like below
+    import sys
+    sys.path.insert(0, "C:/Users/<username>/repos/books_to_scrape")

+    # finally, import from transistor and your own custom code
     from transistor import StatefulBook, WorkGroup, BaseWorkGroupManager
     from transistor.persistence.exporters import CsvItemExporter
     from <path-to-your-custom-scraper> import BooksToScrapeScraper